 Final Thoughts on Marriage Therapy

-If you’re considering what to expect from couples therapy or marriage counseling, know that it requires hard work and commitment to the process.
+If you’re wondering what to expect from couples therapy or marriage counseling, know that it requires hard work and commitment to the process.
 That said, if both partners take counseling seriously, it can help strengthen their bond, improve the relationship, and clarify what the future holds for them as a couple.